-We invite you to join us for what will be our 10th consecutive year on Rhodes, for a wonderful week of Greek weather and wildlife!
+We invite you to join us for a wonderful week of Greek island weather and wildlife!

 Greece is a botanist’s paradise.
 There are around 6,000 plant species.
 On top of that, more than 700 species are endemic to Greece.
 This degree of endemism makes it almost unique in Europe!

 In Greek mythology the island of Rhodes belonged to Helios (God of the Sun).
 Helios requested from Zeus and the other Gods for any land that was to rise from the sea to become his.
 As he spoke a beautiful island slowly emerged from the bottom of the blue sea, Rhodes.
 Helios bathed Rhodes with his own radiance and made it the most beautiful island in the Aegean Sea.
 Indeed, it is blessed with over 300 days of sunshine a year and spring is a wonderful time to appreciate the natural beauty of this jewel in the Aegean!

 Rhodes, the capital of the Dodecanese group of islands in Greece, is situated just off the western coast of Turkey.
 Therefore, it is blessed with an interesting mixture of east Mediterranean and Asian flora and fauna.
 Although the island is a popular destination for sun and beach loving tourists, there is much natural beauty to discover, if one takes the time!
 The island is blessed with 1,500 recorded plant species, including well over 50 species of Orchid – an impressive list for an island only 80km long and 30km at its widest point.